 At night, attend an operatic Kathakali performance, best remembered for the dancers’ elaborate costumes and makeup.
 Enjoy Carnatic music and Kalaripayattu, one of the oldest fighting forms of Indian martial arts on your private South India tours.
 Your India vacation is incomplete without a visit to Kanyakumari, the southernmost tip of India, where the sun sets and the moon rises above the same sea.

 You can be anywhere, North or South, and still enjoy a fun-filled Diwali, the festival of lights!

 North India, with cold winters, hot summers and moderate monsoons, is a mecca for mountain lovers and adventure enthusiasts.
 From quiet, picturesque hill stations nestled in the Himalayas, to Indian safaris in national parks teeming with animals; from delightful glamping experiences amid the lofty mountains of Ladakh to trekking in Himalayas and river rafting in Rishikesh, you can do it all in North India.

-Follow the trail of the Royal Bengal Tiger at Ranthambore National Park, one of India’s most famous tiger reserves.
+Follow the trail of the Royal Bengal Tiger at Ranthambore National Park, one of the most famous tiger reserves in India.
 If you never believed in a fairytale wonderland, visit the Valley of Flowers in Uttarakhand — you’re sure to have a change of heart!

 South India is home to fantastic wildlife, great beaches and serene backwaters.